Hey, I'm Mario.

 to swop cartridge games with them - back then there was no way to simply copy games and the internet was still in its infancy.
 It was all done by word-of-mouth and physically getting your hands on a game cartridge.
 Getting Super Mario World was probably one of my all time favourite memories looking back - I traded 4 of my game cartridges for that including a 100 games-in-1 cartridge but it was totally worth it.
 My excitement lasted forever as I replayed it over and over (learning the secret to warping from world 4 to 10 helped).

-I levelled-up after that onto a ZX-spectrum which had a tape drive for loading games (I couldn't afford the disk drive).
+I leveled-up after that onto a ZX-spectrum which had a tape drive for loading games (I couldn't afford the disk drive).
 I could at least copy the tape cassette games from your buddy now.
 But the copy quality would seriously affect whether you could load the game or not.
 Loading a game took a good few minutes as it slowly created a pixelated image with moving lines in the background while loading on your TV.
 I remember trying to tune my old tape recorder countless times when a game wouldn't load properly.
 I mean being able to load Double Dragon on your ZX spectrum and play it for free when I'd spent so much of my pocket money in the arcade shop down the street, was an amazing feeling to a 12 year old.

 A few years later I managed to work a bit in the school holidays and afford to buy my first PC, a sexy 386 SX 40 with 1 MB of ram and 256 shades of color grey-scale.
 But hey, I wasn't complaining, this baby was like a royals royce back then and Space Quest and Kings Quest are still on my top list of all time greats.
-I recall again cyling to my friends house with 20 floppy disks to copy one of them, and then after getting home and puttin in disk 10 and realising it had bad sectors......arrrrrrrggghhhh.
-Hahaha those really were the good old days.
+I recall again cyling to my friends house with 20 floppy disks to copy one of them, and then after getting home and putting in disk 10 and realizing it had bad sectors......arrrrrrrggghhhh.
+Hahaha those really were the good old days. 😉

 That lead to a love of coding and tinkering with DOS commands and QBasic, which got me started down the path that lead to the software engineering career I'm in today.